Dr Konstantinos Thomaidis

 I am interested in hearing from students exploring the intersections of voice, sound and performance studies and in supervising work in any area related to my research interests.
 If you wish to discuss a potential doctoral project, feel free to contact me via email (firstname.lastname@example.org), attaching a short (400-500 words) proposal and a CV.
 I am equally interested in thesis-focused and practice-based projects.

-In the past, I have supervised a practice-as-research PhD on anti-logocentric somatic training for actors (Royal Central School of Speech and Drama, University of London) and examined a PhD on actor training for contemporary opera singers (University of Portsmouth).
+In the past, I have supervised a practice-as-research PhD on anti-logocentric somatic training for actors (Royal Central School of Speech and Drama, University of London) and examined PhDs on actor training for contemporary opera singers (Portsmouth), sacred performance (Exeter) and the use of the microphone in classical singing (Newcastle, Australia).

-Francesco Bentivegna’s research project on theatre and synthetic voices
+- Francesco Bentivegna’s research project on theatre and synthetic/artifical voices

-Sophia Edlund's research project on siren song, performance and theatre aurality
+- Sophia Edlund's research project on the voicing thelxis

 and as second supervisor: